 Latest reports now online.

 In this report (PDF) we explore the effectiveness of network appliances designed to detect and block attacks against endpoint systems.
+Who wins in the battle between network appliances vs. targeted attacks?

 One approach to compromising a business is to hack an endpoint (PC) and then to use it as a platform from which to launch further attacks into the network.
 For example, rather than going straight for a company’s main servers why not trick a user into infecting his/ her computer with malware?
 We can then scan and infect the entire network, stealing information, causing damage and generally behaving in ways contrary to the business’ best interests.